 - English as a Second Language

-Hiring needs may shift at a moment's notice, so we suggest that interested applicants check back frequently for updates.
-However, please note that all interested teachers are required to complete an Online Teacher Application to be eligible for these and other opportunities that may arise throughout the school year.
+Please note that all interested teachers are required to complete an Online Teacher Application to be eligible for these and other opportunities that may arise throughout the school year.

 In addition to specific subject areas, we’re looking for teachers willing to work in our high-need schools.
 These schools are often some of New York City's most successful schools, but face diverse challenges in helping their students achieve academic progress.
 High need schools often have high percentages of students with special needs, including English language learners (ELLs) and special education students.
 Schools in low income neighborhoods, including central Brooklyn and the Bronx, are also often classified as high-need because of their difficulties in attracting large numbers of applicants.